 In order to avoid the risk of a negative declara-tory judgment, the proprietor of the right may, instead of the caution, send a query questioning entitlement (usually via his attorney), which differs from the caution in that it does not contain any demand for an undertaking to cease and desist.
 In effect, it merely enquires why the other party believes that he is entitled to engage in the activities referred to, hence its name.
 Caution or entitlement letters are not always advisable as they alert the infringer and may trigger the preparation or filing of counter-attacks like a revocation action or a so called “Italian torpedo”.

 4.2 Temporary injunction

-More information on the subject of temporary injunctions can be found in our brochure “Temporary injunction” to be published on our website www.bardehle.com.
+More information on the subject of temporary injunctions can be found in our brochure “Preliminary injunction in Patent and Utility Model Cases” to be published on our website www.bardehle.com.

 4.3 Proceedings in the main suit

 The patent proprietor or the holder of an exclusive licence may also file suit in the main suit immediately – i.e. without issuing a caution or applying for a temporary injunction.

 The validity of the patent-in-suit is not assessed in the infringement proceedings.
 Competence to judge this lies solely with the German Patent and Trade Mark Office or the European Patent Office in opposition proceedings and with the Federal Patent Court (in the first instance) and the Federal Supreme Court (in the second instance) in nullity proceedings.
 The opposition and nullity proceedings are independent of the infringement proceedings It is therefore possible and happens frequently that a judgment will be handed down in the infringement case long before the opposition or nullity proceedings are completed.